 During the 2017-2018 academic year, there were 270 undergraduates at AIMM with 147 being full-time and 123 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of AIMM, see our tuition and fees and room and board pages.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At AIMM, approximately 71% of students took out student loans averaging $6,517 a year.
 That adds up to $26,068 over four years for those students.

-Location of Atlanta Institute of Music and Media
+Get more details about the location of Atlanta Institute of Music and Media.

 Contact details for AIMM are given below.

 |Address:||2875 Breckinridge Blvd., Suite 700, Duluth, GA 30096|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

 In 2019-2020, 270 students took at least one online class at Atlanta Institute of Music and Media.
 This is an increase from the 6 students who took online classes the previous year.